Lim colim versus colim lim. II: Derived limits over a pospace: Introduction

 The next obvious approach is to inject $|P|$ into some metrizable (perhaps, vector) space naturally ``spanned'' by $P$ and take the induced topology.
 But it turns out that there is more than one good way to do so.

 The main result of \S\ref{pospaces} is as follows (see Theorem \ref{HM=AE}).

-\begin{ThA} If $P$ is a pospace, the obvious injective maps of the order complex $|P|$ into the space of measurable functions $[0,1]\to P$ and into the space of probability measures on $P$ induce the same topology on the set $|P|$. \end{ThA}
+\begin{maintheorem} If $P$ is a pospace, the obvious injective maps of the order complex $|P|$ into the space of measurable functions $[0,1]\to P$ and into the space of probability measures on $P$ induce the same topology on the set $|P|$. \end{maintheorem}

 In \S\ref{simplicial hyperspace} we additionally prove the following (see Lemma \ref{simplicial hyperspace-def}(c) and Theorems \ref{simplicial-hyperspace}, \ref{topology3}).